-National Film and Video Foundation (NFVF)
+National Film and Video Foundation

 The NFVF develops and promotes the film and video industry in South Africa.
 The foundation promotes local film and video products, supports the development of and access to the industry, and addresses historical imbalances in infrastructure, skills and resources in the industry.
-The foundation's total budget for 2016/17 was R126,5 million.